jaymalk/COL106_Assignments/README.md

-# COL106_Assignments
+# COL106 Assignments

-All the assignments of the course 'Data Structures and Algorithms'
+This repository contains all the assignments I completed during the course COL106 : Data Structure and Algorithms.
+I took this course under the Professor Amitabha Bagchi.

+Order of Assignments

+1 & 2.
+Mobile Phone Tracking System